 Advanced Custom Fields (ACF) allows you to define Custom Post Types (CPTs) and Taxonomies directly within the WordPress dashboard.
 This makes it easier to build a website without editing theme or plugin files.

 However, the permalink options available through ACF are limited and only support basic URL structures.
-If you want to remove it or apply it consistently across multiple content types, Permalink Manager Pro gives you a simple way to do it through its settings.
+If you need more control, Permalink Manager Pro lets you customize ACF permalinks freely directly from its settings, without writing any PHP code.

 Custom post types and taxonomies created with ACF use WordPress’s standard permalink system.
 ACF does not change how these URLs are built, so the structure follows the post type or taxonomy slug you define, e.g.: